jheel2006/Communications-Lab/Sound_Project/README.md

 Through thoughtful sound curation and a well-crafted interview script, we effectively transported listeners into the heart of NYUAD's daily life.
 By weaving together immersive soundscapes and compelling storytelling, the project transported listeners into a world besieged by extraterrestrial forces.

 ## Copyright
-This project is an original creative work of Rashed Alshamsi, Tinh Ngo, Rehnuma Taskin and Jheel Thanki
+This project is an original creative work of Jheel Thanki, Rashed Alshamsi, Tinh Ngo and Rehnuma Taskin

 ## Acknowledgements
 We extend our heartfelt gratitude to NYU Abu Dhabi's Arts Center for its support, resources and contributions throughout the project's development.